Milagros Maldonado: Career

-She began attending the Venice Biennale yearly in 1972.
-At the same time, she began her work as a co-producer of exhibitions, art installations, concerts, and dance-theater shows at L'Attico, the avant-garde gallery led by Fabio Sargentini in Rome.
-Likewise, between 1972 and 1974, she participated as coordinator of the performance, music, and dance section at the Great Contemporary Exhibition in Rome.
+In 1972, she joined the Venice Biennale; around the same time, she began working as a co-producer of exhibitions, art installations, concerts, and dance-theatre shows at L'Attico, an avant-garde gallery in Rome led by Fabio Sargentini.
+Between 1972 and 1974, she served as the coordinator of the performance, music, and dance sections of the Great Contemporary Exhibition in Rome.